 (vi).
 Any other qualification acceptable to the Faculty Board and the Senate of the University of Colombo

-- (vii).
-Any qualification not mentioned in classes (i) to (vi) above recommended by a qualification evaluation committee and approved by the Senate of the University of Colombo AND - 02. has demonstrated management ability and potential for future career development in management;
+(vii).
+Any qualification not mentioned in classes (i) to (vi) above recommended by a qualification evaluation committee and approved by the Senate of the University of Colombo

 AND